keel/ajaxhook/README.md

 ### hook xhr functions and events:
 ```
 __ajax_hook({
-  //Hook functions(like "open"): rxhr is the real orginal XMLHttpRequest, other paras is the original function's paras;
+  //Hook functions(like "open"): rxhr is the real orginal XMLHttpRequest, other paras are the original function's paras;
   'open': function(rxhr, method, url, async, user, password) {
     console.log('====> _hook[open]:', method, url, async, user, password);
     console.log('====> this:', this.isHook); // "this" is the new xhr which replaced the orginal XMLHttpRequest;
     return rxhr.open(method, url, async, user, password);
   },

-  //Hook events(like "onXXX"): xhr is the replaced xhr object, other paras is the original event's paras;
+  //Hook events(like "onXXX"): xhr is the replaced xhr object, other paras are the original event's paras;
   'onload': function(xhr, event) {
     console.log('====> _hook[onload]');
     console.log('====> this:', this.isHook); // "this" is the new xhr which replaced the orginal XMLHttpRequest;